OpenAI’s Truth Serum: AI Models Learn to Confess Mistakes

 Reward Separation

-The key to this method is the separation of rewards.
-During training, the reward for the confession is based solely on honesty and is never mixed with the reward for the main task.
-This creates a “safe space” for the model to admit fault without penalty.
-The approach is powerful because confessing to misbehavior is easier than achieving a high reward on the original, often complex, problem.
+Apparently, The key to this method is the separation of rewards.
+Typically, During training, the reward for the confession is based solely on honesty and is never mixed with the reward for the main task.
+Generally, This creates a “safe space” for the model to admit fault without penalty.
+Naturally, The approach is powerful because confessing to misbehavior is easier than achieving a high reward on the original, often complex, problem.

 Limitations of Confessions